-Courses Credits Requisites/Comments Semester I ENG 121 English Composition I 3 A passing score on the College's placement test or ENG 010 with a minimum grade of "C".
-HRI 101 Introduction to Hotel, Restaurant and Institution Management n 3 G HRI 103 HRI 208 Principles of Food Selection and Preparation Foodservice Sanitation 3 3 3 MAT 101 Freshman Mathematics I 3 Passing score on the College's placement test, Two years of high school mathematics or MAT 013 or permission of department chairperson.
-Physical/Health Education Elective 1-3 Students may satisfy this requirement with any HED or PED course.
-Semester II ACC 108 Accounting Practices for Hotels, Restaurants and Institutions 4 Note: This course is only offered in the spring semester.
-CSC 105 Computer Applications and Systems 3 ENG 122 English Composition II 3 3 ENG 121 with a minimum grade of "C".
-HRI 108 Quantity Food Production 3 HRI 103 HRI 110 Supervisory Development in the Lodging and Foodservice Industry 3 Note: This course is only offered in the spring semester.
-Semester II I. HRI 203 Banquet and Dining Room Management 4 HRI 108 Note: This course is only offered during the day.
-HRI 206 Merchandising for the Hospitality Industry 3 Note: This course is only offered in the fall semester.
-HRI 215 Beverage Management 3 Note: This course is only offered in the fall semester.
-HRI 250 Law For Hospitality Operations 3 3 General Education Humanities Elective (GE HUM) 3 Choose one course designated in the course descriptions as General Education Humanities (GE HUM).
+Courses Credits Requisites / Comments Semester I ENG-121 English Composition I 3 A passing score on the College placement test or a grade of "C" or better in ENG 010 HRI-101 Introduction to Hotel, Restaurant and Institution Management 3 HRI-103 Principles of Food Selection and Preparation 3 HRI-208 Foodservice Sanitation 3 MAT-101 Freshman Mathematics I 3 Appropriate score on the College placement test, MAT 013 or departmental approval Physical/Health Education Elective 1-3 Students may satisfy this requirement with any HED or PEL course.
+Semester II ACC-108 Accounting Practices for Hotels, Restaurants and Institutions 4 Note: This course is only offered in the spring semester.
+CSC-105 Computer Applications and Systems 3 ENG-122 English Composition II 3 A grade of "C" or better in ENG 121

+2/10/2018 https s://www.cours e-catalog.com/mcc/admin/includes/catalogs/Catalog-2012-2013-1540189586.html HRI-108 Quantity Food Production 3 HRI 103 HRI-110 Supervisory Development in the Lodging and Foodservice Industry 3 Note: This course is only offered in the spring semeste r.
+Semester III HRI-203 Banquet and Dining Room Management 4 HRI 108 Note: This course is only offered during the day.
+HRI-206 Merchandising for the Hospitality Industry 3 Note: This course is only offered in the fall semester.
+HRI-215 Beverage Management 3 Note: This course is only offered in the fall semester.
+HRI-250 Law for Hospitality Operations 3 GE Humanities Elective 3 Choose one course designated in the course description ıs as General Edı ucation Humanities (GE HUM).
+Semester IV HRI-202 Facilities Layout and Design 3 Note: This course is only offered in the spring semeste r.
+HRI-205 Food and Beverage Controls and Purchasing 3 HRI 103 PSY-123 Introduction to Psychology 3 GE Science Elective 3-4 Students must select courses with the GE MST designation ation and with the e BIO, CHM, PHY and SCI course codes.
+GE Social Science Elective 3 Choose one course designated in the course description ıs as General Edı acation Social Science (GE SS).
+I .